rollbear/trompeloeil/docs/CookBook.md

 }
 ```

-The output stream insertion operator is only called if a failure is reported.
+The *print* lambda is only called if a failure is reported.
 The report in the above example will look like:

 ```